Satwik-S9/Sol-CV/README.md

 > `version` : 0.1.0

 ## 1. Description
+  This is a repo of all my favourite Computer Vision Projects.
+This Repo Currently Contains.
+    1. Emotion Detector
+    2. Basic-CV Algorithms written from Scratch in C++

 ## 2. QuickStart

 ### 2.1 Setting Up the Environment | Python

+#### For `basic-cv`

   - Using the provided `environment.yml` file and `conda`.
     - for a global environment.